 In 1963, Glenn Corbett joined the series, playing the part of Lincoln "Linc" Case.

-Despite the name of the series, most episodes did NOT take place on the historic road, but in 25 different U.S. states, mostly on location.
+Despite the name of the series, most episodes did NOT take place on the historic road, but in 25 different U.S. states, all on location.
 TV viewers were treated to episodes filmed in Carson City, Los Angeles, Toronto, Santa Fe, Reno, Tucson, Dallas and many more locales.
 A variety of sites were used for filming, such as an offshore oil rig, shrimp boats, a logging camp, an old ferry, Riverside Raceway and the Glen Canyon Dam, none of which were on Route 66!

 A long list of well-known actors and actresses appeared on the series, including Ed Asner, Peter Lorre, Barbara Eden, Jack Lord, Cloris Leachman, Tuesday Weld, William Shatner, Joan Crawford, Julie Newmar, Martin Sheen, James Caan, Lee Marvin and dozens more.

-Buz returned for the beginning of season three, had his final appearance in a January 1963 episode and was then written out of the show, and was never referenced again.
+Buz returned for the beginning of season three, had his final appearance in a January 1963 episode, was written out of the show, and was never referenced again.

-Near the end of the third season, Tod met a recently discharged Vietnam veteran named Lincoln Case, played by Glenn Corbett, who followed Tod on his travels and stayed with him until the final episode.
+Near the end of the third season in March of 1963, Tod met a recently discharged Vietnam veteran named Lincoln Case, played by Glenn Corbett, who followed Tod on his travels and stayed with the show until the final episode.

 The show generated a huge following over its four-year run.
-The interest in the show continues today by "Baby Boomers" who remember the original showings, and new generations of viewers fascinated by the show who watch it on DVD.
+The interest in the show continues today by "Baby Boomers" who remember the original showings, and new generations of viewers fascinated by the show who watch it on DVD or streaming devices.

 The Chevrolet Corvette seen in the first episode ("Black November", October 7, 1960) was a 1960 model; a 1961 model was used the rest of that season.
 Chevrolet supplied Corvettes for the duration of the series, upgrading every season to the latest models.

-Buz and Tod next to their Horizon Blue Corvette on the TV series "Route 66"
+Buz (standing) and Tod (seated) with their Horizon Blue Corvette on the TV series "Route 66"